 The list for Oxford contains the species most likely to still be extant in the area.
-The main source of this data has been the Environmental Record Centre Recorder database with a threshold date of 1986 taken to make a judgment, i.e. any records before this date were investigated and discounted.
+The main source of this data has been the Environmental Record Centre Recorder database with a threshold date of iii) Change in areas designated for their intrinsic environmental value including sites of international, national, sub-regional or local significance

+1986 taken to make a judgment, i.e. any records before this date were investigated and discounted.
 All species on the list were also cross referenced with the national database of the National Biodiversity Network and recent local publications, atlases and surveys.
 Finally, in most cases, local Recorders were consulted for further verification.